Learning Graph Structures with Transformer for Multivariate Time Series Anomaly Detection in IoT: Introduction

 \section{Introduction}

-Nowadays, the Internet of Things (IoT) infrastructure has generated massive sensory data from the rapidly growing volume of Internet-connected sensory devices.
-Characterized by its velocity in terms of spatial and temporal dependency \cite{Mahdavinejad2018}, IoT usually suffers from commensurately rising anomalies and attacks \cite{Mohammadi2018,Deng2021}.
-Notably, many critical infrastructures built on top of the Cyber-Physical Systems (CPS) such as smart power grids, water treatment and distribution networks, transportation, and autonomous vehicles are particularly needed for security monitoring \cite{Li2019,Deng2021}.
-Therefore, an efficient and accurate anomaly detection system is of high research value since it can assist continuous monitoring of core controls or indicators and send alerts for any potential anomaly occurrence instantly.
+Due to the fast rising number of Internet-connected sensory devices, the Internet of Things (IoT) infrastructure has created vast sensory data.
+IoT data is often characterized by its speed in terms of geographical and temporal dependency \cite{Mahdavinejad2018,Cai2019}, and it is frequently subjected to correspondingly rising abnormalities and cyberattacks \cite{Mohammadi2018,Deng2021}.
+Many critical infrastructures constructed on top of Cyber-Physical Systems (CPS) \cite{Cai2020}, such as smart power grids, water treatment and distribution networks, transportation, and autonomous cars, are especially in need of security monitoring \cite{Li2019,Zheng2020,Deng2021}.
+As a result, an efficient and accurate anomaly detection system has great research value because it can help with continuous monitoring of fundamental controls or indicators and promptly provide notifications for any probable anomalous occurrence.

 In this work, we focus on anomaly detection for multivariate time series \cite{Hundman2018} as a copious amount of IoT sensors in many real-life scenarios consecutively generate substantial volumes of time series data.
 For instance, in a Secure Water Distribution (WADI) system \cite{Ahmed2017}, multiple sensing measurements such as flowing meter, transmitting level, valve status, water pressure level, etc., are recorded simultaneously at each timestamp to form a multivariate time series.
 In this case, the central water treatment testbed is also known as an \emph{entity}.
 It is commonly accepted to detect anomalies from the entity-level instead of the sensor-level since the overall status detection is generally worth more concern and less expensive.
 Predominantly, data from these sensors are highly correlated in a complex topological and nonlinear fashion: for example, opening a valve would result in pressure and flow rate changes, leading to further chain reactions of other sensors within the same entity following an internal mechanism.
 Nevertheless, \emph{the dependencies among sensors are initially hidden and somehow costly to access in most real-life scenarios, leading to an intuitive question of how to model such complicated relationships between sensors without knowing prior information?}